 A site survey is underway to evaluate feasibility of adding additional wireless coverage to remaining locations without wireless on the HSPH campus.

-Nick Kashner began working as a co-op on February 5 and will be working 10 hours each week through June as part of his program at Roxbury Community College (RCC).
+Nick Kashner began working as a co-op on February, 2014 as part of his program at Roxbury Community College (RCC).
 He is a candidate for an associate degree in Web Technologies with an anticipated graduation date of June 2015.

 Nick is a Pawlet Scholarship Award winner and a member of the Alpha Delta Phi Literacy Society at Northeastern University.
 He has an impressive 3.75 GPA.